Kystverket/cke-cue-kubernetes-resource-exporter/README.md

-# cke - CUE kubernetes render helper
+# cke - CUE kubernetes exporter

 Render helper program to dynamically output cue kubernetes manifests to either stdout or a \_rendered directory.